 - The female offender: issues of gender in criminality / Jennifer Kawakami.
 2007 - The effect of color on mood attribution / Misty Anderson.
 2006 - The effects of cross-age peer tutoring on oral reading fluency for children with suspected or identified reading disabilities / Jennifer Geiss.
 2006 - Perceived differences between blonde and brunette females: intelligence, promiscuity and attractiveness / Chris J. Miller.
 2005 - An investigation of the relationship between inhibitory control and social problem solving in preschoolers / Lindsay Brubaker.
-2005 - Exposures to violence in relation to problem solving strategies / IvyAyn Moseley.
-2005 - Swarm intelligence: review and application / Russell Winkler.
+2005 - Exposures to violence in relation to problem solving strategies / IvyAyn Moseley. - Swarm intelligence: review and application / Russell Winkler.
 2005 - Visions for the future: environmental perspectives of college students and implications for education / Lindsey Piilani Fong.
 2005 - Exam-related stress and food choices among undergraduate college students / Laura Vallee Bailey.
 2005 - Standing in line for the roller coaster: personal narrative of a high school teacher candidate / Catherine Sedalnick.
 2004 - Number sense in the algebra classroom: a look into the number sense abilities of first year algebra students / John Morris.
 2004

-▶ Humanities and Social Sciences
+► Humanities and Social Sciences

 - The art of war: a comparative study of the militaries of medieval China and Japan / Amy Sachi Tadehara.
 2007 - The growing pains of transformation: a history of economic policy in Germany and the current problems in the German economy / Derek Hurst.
 2007 - The economic problem of poverty: is poverty necessary for a working market system? / Elaine Wall.
+2006

-2006 - This dangerous vice: Lenin and Madison's conceptions of the problem of faction / Joseph Maltby.
+- This dangerous vice: Lenin and Madison's conceptions of the problem of faction / Joseph Maltby.
 2005 - Anytime, anywhere: an investigation of mobile phones and social interactions / David Charles Self.
 2005 - The legal classification of Pacific Islander Americans: a history and analysis / James Kawika Riley.
 2005 - Welcome, but please don't stay: an exposition of labor migration from Mexico to the United States / Andrea Bereznak.
 2005 - Democratization in Taiwan and its effects on political sovereignty / Elisa Chen.
 2005 - Comparative analysis of the United States' vs. Canada's health care system / Fairleen Adcock.
 2005 - An analysis of Lebanon: a movement from civil war to civil society / Jonathan Shumate.
 2004

-Thesis/Capstone Advisors
+Capstone Advisors

-Finding a Thesis/Capstone Advisor
+Finding a Capstone Advisor

-Your Honors Departmental Liaison is available to assist you in finding a Thesis/Capstone Advisor.
+The chair of your major department or the chair of the department relevant to your chosen topic can potentially assist you in finding a Capstone Advisor.
+Your major advisor is another good source for finding a Capstone Advisor.
 They are knowledgeable about the faculty on campus and may suggest potential advisors you do not know.
-Also, the Honors Director and Honors advising staff are available to discuss topics and provide you with possible contacts to find your Thesis/Capstone advisor.
+Also, the Honors Director and Honors Chair are available to discuss topics and provide you with possible contacts to find your Capstone Advisor.